nawabahmadreshi/documentation/pages/third-party-integrations/omniture.md

 ## What does it look like?

-Branch events will appear through a Data Connector with Adobe Analytics.
+Branch events will appear on the Adobe Analytics dashboard through `Reports > Custom Conversion > Branch eVar`.
+Note, this will automatically appear once the Branch Data Connector is enabled through the Adobe Analytics dashboard.

+You'll have the flexibility to analyze data as needed in the Adobe Analytics platform, as the data Branch sends maps in Adobe Analytics to a top level eVar.
+This eVar contains campaign, channel, target, event name, and action property, which is your deep link data.

+{% image src="/img/pages/third-party-integrations/omniture/omniture.png" 3-quarters center %}

 Branch events are similar to Adobe Analytics events in that they can be used to build custom reports and are tracked on the various pages and dashboards.
 However, unlike normal events, Branch events contain valuable information about how users ended up in your app in the first place.